vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 ## Implementation Checklist

+Ensure you're reviewed the following areas while building your HPC solution on Azure

 - [ ] Choose the appropriate [architecture](#Infrastructure) based on your requirements
   - [ ] Know which [Compute](#compute) options is right for your workload
   - [ ] Identify the right [storage](#storage) solution that meets your needs